unreal4u/telegram-api/README.md

 Telegram objects are a bit different.
 Some backwards incompatible changes are:

-- The `ReplyKeyboardMarkup` object no longer is an array of strings, but an array of `KeyboardButton`.
+- The `ReplyKeyboardMarkup` object no longer is an array of strings, but an array of `KeyboardButton`
 - The `AnswerInlineQuery` object now includes a new `reply_markup` and a `input_message_content` field, which is an optional inline keyboard attached to the message
+- The `InlineQueryResult` objects had a major revamp, so many options were replaced with others.
+Please consult the documentation regarding these objects

 ## Installation